cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 within the same loop/GradientTape.

 ### Cash Bias
-The paper suggests to use a separat cash layer as cash bias.
+The paper suggests to use a separate cash layer as cash bias.
 This design decision was likely due to the fact that it was written in 2017 and at that time, there were no stablecoins to be used as cash.

 - concatenating the cash bias as proposed in the paper did not yield good results in preliminary trials.